 Where to Be Careful

-In recent years, “literally” has snuck into our spoken vocabulary in a way that’s incredibly frustrating to grammar nerds and linguistics alike.
-It’s very common to hear a teenager say something along the lines of “I literally can’t,” or “I literally couldn’t eat another bite,” or “After that, I was literally dead.”
-Since literally means “adhering to fact” this sort of usage is inherently or “literally” incorrect.
+In recent years, “literally” has snuck into our spoken vocabulary in an incredibly frustrating way to grammar nerds and linguistics alike.
+It’s very common to hear a teenager say something along the lines of “I literally can’t,” “I literally couldn’t eat another bite,” or “After that, I was literally dead.”
+Since it literally means “adhering to fact” (Merriam-Webster), this sort of usage is inherently or “literally” incorrect.